 Colossians 3:16

-St John’s procured a 1924 Wangerin pipe organ opus 421 from the Crystal Theater in Burlington circa 1928.
-Our church built an organ loft to house the organ.
+1928 St. John’s acquired a 1924 Wangerin pipe organ (Opus 421) from the Crystal Theater in Burlington.
+To accommodate the instrument, the church constructed an organ loft.

 Our current organ